connext/vector/modules/contracts/README.md

    - Note that the merkle root is updated to include transfer state during the `create` channel op (where balances are locked into the transfer), and then is updated again to remove the transfer state during the `resolve` channel op (where balances are reintroduced to the core channel state).
 This means that a disputed transfer can only ever be in it's initial state, which keeps things really simple.
 See the [protocol writeup](../protocol/README.md) for more information.
 5. Once a transfer is in dispute, the transfer resolver can resolve it manually onchain using `defundTransfer` anytime before the transfer dispute window expires.
 This will call the `TransferDefinition` to get an updated set of balances, and then send those balances to both parties onchain.
 If no transfer resolver is available, or the transfer dispute window has elapsed, the `defundTransfer` can be called (this time by anyone) to pay out the initial balances of the transfer via `adjudicatorTransfer` on the `VectorChannel` contract.

+## Transfers

 ## Depositing and Withdrawing

 As mentioned above, funding a channel is asymmetric.
-The initiator of a channel (as determined by `participants[]`), _must_ deposit using the `depositA` function in the channel contract.
-The responder of a channel can deposit simply by sending funds to the channel address.
+The initiator of a channel (as determined by `alice`), _must_ deposit using the `depositAlice` function in the channel contract.
+The responder of a channel (`bob`) can deposit simply by sending funds to the channel address.

 Calling `depositAlice` increments the `totalDepositsAlice` by the amount that Alice deposits for a given assetId.
 We can get this value offchain or in the adjudicator by calling the `totalDepositsAlice` getter.
 We can also get `totalDepositsBob` the same way -- the contract calculates using the following identity: